kryzet/fast-blur-challenge/README.md

 Elapsed time: 0.00000 seconds
 ```

-Note: we encourage you to add the below to your existing `README.md` on your GitHub project.
+## We're Using GitHub Under Protest ==

-== We're Using GitHub Under Protest ==
+Note: we encourage you to add this section to your existing `README.md` on your GitHub project.

 This project is currently hosted on GitHub.
 This is not ideal; GitHub is a
 proprietary, trade-secret system that is not Free and Open Souce Software